How Many UCAS Points Is an A Level Worth?

 Do all universities use UCAS points?

-Use the UCAS Tariff Points Calculator for a quick check.
+Use the UCAS Tariff Calculator to confirm your points.